syncthing/docs/dev/building.rst

 well to prevent the built in upgrade system from being activated.

-``go run build.go -version v0.10.26 -no-upgrade tar`` Builds a tar.gz distribution of syncthing for the current OS/arch, tagged as ``v0.10.26``, with upgrades disabled.
+``go run build.go -version v0.10.26 -no-upgrade tar`` Builds a tar.gz distribution of Syncthing for the current OS/arch, tagged as ``v0.10.26``, with upgrades disabled.